-The Asiatic Lion count as on June 11, 2020 is 674.
-Asiatic Lion population increase of 29% has been recorded.
+The Asiatic Lion count as of June 11, 2020, is 674 individuals.
+An Asiatic Lion population increase of 29% has been recorded.

 Originally it was protected by the Nawab of Junagadh.
 The British viceroys brought to his attention the plight of the Asiatic Lion and that led to the formation of this reserve for the conservation of Lions and other fauna.